 “Born Learning is changing lives every day in our community,” said Huiskamp Collins, a Women United member and founder and CEO of Huiskamp Collins Investments, LLC.

 “Please consider joining me in providing hope and opportunity to some of our most vulnerable Quad Citizens.
 Our children need your support.
 Won’t you please help further the great work of Women United?”

-United Way Quad Cities President and CEO Rene Gellerman applauded Huiskamp Collins for the gift, which will effectively double any donation to the Born Learning program through the end of June.
+United Way Quad Cities President and CEO Rene Gellerman applauded Huiskamp Collins for the gift, which will effectively double any donation to the Born Learning program.